Cost of delay when saving for retirement

 The effects of starting early can’t be overstated.
 For example, consider two friends, John and Mark, who both started their careers at age 25.
-John immediately starts saving £5,000 for retirement and continues to do so until he retires at age 65.
-Mark waits 10 years to start saving, but when he does, he saves £10,000 per year.
+John immediately starts saving £5,000 per annum for retirement and continues to do so until he retires at age 65.
+Mark waits 10 years to start saving, but when he does, he saves £10,000 per annum.
 Like John, he saves until he retires at age 65.
 They both earn an average annual 8 per cent.

 Who do you think has more money at retirement?
 Keep in mind, Mark saved a total of £300,000 while John saved a total of £200,000.
 Surely the person who saved 50 per cent more money will have the higher total at retirement, right?

 Wrong.
 Even though John saved two-thirds the amount that Mark saved, he still ends up with more money.
 John retires with £1,399,000 at retirement.
 Mark heads into retirement with £1,223,000.